Code of Conduct

 On Hearing the fire alarm:-

 Coaches will gather the gymnasts and prepare to evacuate the building.
 Under no circumstances should parents or guardians return to collect their children, the leisure centre staff are trained to evacuate the building.
 Returning to the gym would only hinder a quick evacuation, please have faith in the staff and wait at the assembly point.
-On hearing confirmation that the alarm is not a practice/false alarm the coaches; assisted by one more centre attendants (who will be dispatched by the duty officer) will evacuate the gymnasts via one of the fire exits.
+On hearing the alarm the coaches will evacuate the gymnasts via one of the fire exits.
 The Head Coach will take the register.
 They will assemble on the grassed area away from the building, opposite the squash courts.
 (Designated evacuation point A or at the rear of the building point B).

 The head coach will then take a roll call and report any missing person to the fire service in attendance or duty manager.
 Under NO CIRCUMSTANCES may anyone re-enter the building until authorized by the fire service or duty officer.